Siege of the Chinese University of Hong Kong: Aftermath

 As protesters clashed with the police at CUHK, they also barricaded other university campuses, including Hong Kong Baptist University, the City University of Hong Kong, and the University of Hong Kong.
 In addition, many protesters who withdrew from CUHK moved to join the protesters stationed inside Hong Kong Polytechnic University.
 Protesters in Polytechnic University began clashing with the police on 17 November.
 The campus was then besieged by the police, who blocked all the exits of the university campuses, kettling at least 500 protesters.
 While some surrendered, many, including the wounded, stayed inside the campus without medical care for several days.
 The siege was the longest confrontation ever to occur since the demonstrations began in June, and was viewed as a setback for protesters as the police arrested more than 1,000 people during the siege.

 Four students who were arrested on 12 November 2019 were charged with rioting, and three of them in addition for wearing a facial covering during an unauthorized assembly.
 On 21 July 2021, two students who had been convicted of rioting earlier that month were sentenced to 54 and 45 months in prison, with respectively six and three months, to be served concurrently with their other sentences, for violating the mask ban.
 A third defendant was jailed for two months for the latter offence.
 An appeal by one of the three who had been sentenced for the dual charges of rioting and wearing a facial covering was rejected in June 2022.

 On 3 September 2021, the five former CUHK students who had been arrested on 11 November 2019 were convicted of rioting and using face covering during an illegal assembly.
 Two of them were also convicted of possession of offensive weapons or tools for unlawful purposes.
 In October 2021, the five were sentenced to close to five years in prison each.

+After the siege, the university introduced security checks at entrances.